When it comes to producing and distributing goods, warehousing is an essential component that cannot be ignored.

 A business plan should be created for your warehousing business.
 It’s essential to take the time to create an incredible plan that will prove helpful to the growth of your operations.

-Other sections include marketing & sales plan, competitive analysis, management & organization description, and products & services report.
+Other sections include a marketing & sales plan, competitive analysis, management & organization description, and products & services report.

 The operating plan, financial projection & needs, and exhibits & appendices are additional sections to be covered.